 Support for your cameras is also essential.
 In a sports setting, this often entails a hydraulic tripod that allows easy, rapid panning between different areas of the field.
 Look for something that moves very smoothly and is easy to handle.

 The importance of frame rate

-When it comes to streaming solutions for live sports, frame rate is also important.
+When it comes to streaming solutions for live sports, the frame rate is also important.
 That’s because fast action simply looks blurry at 24 or 30 frames per second (fps).
-This is especially true when you try to show slow motion action after the fact.
+This is especially true when you try to show slow-motion action after the fact.

 Instead, we recommend recording at 60 fps.
-Frame rate will also influence your choice of camera.
+The frame rate will also influence your choice of camera.
 Many cameras don’t support recording in 60 fps.
-However, high-end sports cameras record at 120 fps and more to allow for crisp, super slow motion video.
+However, high-end sports cameras record at 120 fps and more to allow for crisp, super slow-motion video.

 Avoiding buffering for sports

 With sports, avoiding buffering is especially important.
 Video skipping or lagging can totally ruin important plays.
-That’s the last thing you want to have happen during a critical moment of a sporting event.
+That’s the last thing you want to have happened during a critical moment of a sporting event.